Menu

 Representative Matters

-201 A.D.3d 1091, 159 N.Y.S.3d 252 (3d Dep’t 2022) (successfully obtained affirmance of judgment for AIG insurers on basis that qualified and absolute pollution exclusions precluded coverage for PFAS environmental contamination, the first published decision finding that PFAS chemicals are irritants, contaminants or pollutants).
+Tonoga, Inc. v.
+New Hampshire Ins.
+Co., 201 A.D.3d 1091, 159 N.Y.S.3d 252 (3d Dep’t 2022) (successfully obtained affirmance of a judgment for AIG insurers on the basis that the policies’ qualified and absolute pollution exclusions barred coverage for PFAS environmental contamination, the first published decision finding that PFAS chemicals are irritants, contaminants or pollutants).

 Princeton Excess & Surplus Lines Ins.
 Co. v.
 Hub City Enter., Inc., 808 F. App’x 705 (11th Cir.
-2020) (successfully obtained affirmance of judgment holding that insurer owed no duty to defend underlying personal injury action because alleged instrumentality of injury qualified as “amusement device” within the meaning of an exclusion).
+2020) (successfully obtained affirmance of judgment holding that insurer owed no duty to defend underlying personal injury action, because alleged instrumentality of injury qualified as “amusement device” within the meaning of an exclusion).

 Sapa Extrusions, Inc. v.
 Nat’l Union Fire Ins.
 Co. of Pittsburgh, Pa., 939 F.3d 243 (3d Cir.
 2019) (successfully defended judgment refusing to expand Pennsylvania’s four-corners rule and holding that faulty workmanship is not an “occurrence”).

 Schnabel Found.
 Co. v.
-Nat’l Union Fire Ins.
-Co. of Pittsburgh, Pa., 780 App'x 5 (4th Cir.
+Nat'l Union Fire Ins.
+Co. of Pittsburgh, Pa., 780 F. App’x 5 (4th Cir.
 2019) (successfully obtained affirmance of a judgment finding no coverage under a wrap-up excess policy for repair costs and delay damages arising from an insured’s faulty support of excavation work).

 Chiquita Brands Int’l, Inc. v.
 Nat’l Union Fire Ins.
 Co. of Pittsburgh, Pa., 57 N.E.3d 97 (Ohio Ct.
 App.
 2015) (successfully obtained affirmance of a judgment of $13M in defense costs and prejudgment interest, which the insured was required to repay after reversal of the trial court’s erroneous duty to defend ruling).